| INTERVIEW WITH BOB EINSTEIN

 If you asked me for a list of people working in television that I'd most like to talk to, at the top of that list would be Bob Einstein.
-I've been a long-time fan, since The Smothers Brothers Comedy Hour where he played Officer Judy.
-Since that time he's been a television variety show writer / producer and is today best known for two roles - Super Dave Osborne and Larry David's nemesis Marty Funkhauser on Curb Your Enthusiasm.
+I've been a long-time fan, since The Smothers Brothers Comedy Hour where he played Officer Judy; he was one of that show's top writers.

 Here's an excerpt from our talk about his variety shows of the 1970s: